CollinsNyatundo/airline-analysis/README.md

 ### Aircraft Manufacturer Standardization

 The preprocessing includes standardization of aircraft manufacturer information (Make_Standardized), with the sample showing manufacturers including Piper, Cessna, and Beech.
 This standardization enables more reliable comparative analysis between different aircraft types and manufacturers, potentially revealing important patterns in safety performance across the industry.

+### Avoid High-Risk Regions: Use the geographic analysis to avoid operating in high-risk areas.

+Geographic Analysis: The analysis highlights California, Texas, Florida, and Alaska as having a high frequency of accidents.
+This could be due to factors like higher air traffic density, challenging terrain, or specific weather patterns in these regions.
+Further investigation involved mapping accident locations within these states to identify potential hotspots or areas requiring extra caution.
+Consider using external resources like aviation safety databases or FAA reports to supplement this analysis.

 ## Actionable Insights for Industry Stakeholders